2023 Guild Virtual Learning

 DATE AND TIME:

-The project for this class will be a large (relatively speaking) mixing/serving bowl.
-Simple, smooth and tiny.
-The scale will be 1:12, so the finished item will be about 1 inch tall.
-Variation of style is encouraged.
 Lynette will implement a sculpting method that does not use very much water, unlike standard throwing.
 This allows for more precise lines and thin edges on your finished projects.
 Using less water also speeds drying time and allows for possible painting and sealing of the project within the class time.
-It is expected that students will complete the project of one or more bowls during the class time of 3 hours.
+It is expected that students will complete the project within the class time of 3 hours.
 There will be enough clay for at least one bowl, and perhaps more.

-Lynette sculpts teapots (that really pour tea!) pitchers with delicate spouts and curlicue handles, many elegant shapes of vases, platters and bowls, and unique sculptures.
+Lynette sculpts teapots, (that really pour tea!) pitchers with delicate spouts and curlicue handles, many elegant shapes of vases, platters and bowls, and unique sculptures.
 Later classes will cover more complex subjects, finishes and styles.
-Materials package will include tools needed and a small amount of air-dry clay to complete current project.
-A link will be included for purchase of more air-dry clay.

 SKILL LEVEL: All skill levels welcome